multycloud/multy-docs/blog/2022-05-18-why_grpc/index.md

 tags: [grpc, rest, google, api, golang]
 ---

-# Why REST Is Dead
+# Why we chose gRPC over REST for Multy

 Nowadays, REST is ubiquitous across most kinds of applications.
 It provides an easy, simple and clear language to communicate between services, usually a frontend and a backend.